ollama

 of integer values indexing the rows of the cell array

-comprising the chatHistory
+comprising the chatHistory property in llm.

-is explicitly used for displaying the chat history and
+showHistory is explicitly used for displaying the chat history and

 does not return any output argument.
 If you want to retrieve the chat

-history in a cell array, you can access the chatHistory
+history in a cell array, you can access the chatHistory property

-directly, as in hdata = llm.chatHistory
+directly, as in hdata = llm.chatHistory.

 ollama: clearHistory (llm)

-deletes the entire chat history in the
+clearHistory (llm) deletes the entire chat history in the

 ollama interface object llm.
 Use this method to initialize a new